gallenc/com619-devops1/session5/README.md

 ```
 We can also use a tool called RESTer to create a request.

-It is important to note that even though the authententcation creadential are hidden in the HTTP header, ther are far from secure.
+It is important to note that even though the authentication credentials are hidden in the HTTP header, they are far from secure.
-Thus basic authentication should only be used over a TLS encoded link (i.e. using HTTPS)
+Thus Basic Authentication should only be used over a TLS encoded link (i.e. using HTTPS)

 ## RESTer test app